-I enjoyed Paprika János (€6), packing paprika-laced crispy sausage, bacon, tomato, and moderately spicy green pepper.
+I enjoyed most the Paprika János (€6), packing paprika-laced crispy sausage, bacon, tomato, and piquant green peppers.
 Another standout is Tükör (€6), incorporating a creamy, poached egg atop a tomato base with prosciutto, bacon, and mozzarella.
 The only letdown was the distractingly salty Della (€6).

-Thanks to the wallet-friendly prices, students from the nearby Corvinus University tend to fill Pizza Manufaktura to capacity — expect a long wait at midday.
+Thanks to the wallet-friendly prices, students from the nearby Corvinus University tend to fill Pizza Manufaktura to capacity, so expect some wait at midday.
 A couple of local craft beers are available to help pass the time.
 Cash only!